adam-ard/organic-markdown/lit/parse_arg_name.o.md

 ```
 ``````

-would yield this argument string: `name=say_hello menu=true`.
-Passing that string to `parse_arg_name`, it will return `name`.
+would yield an argument string: `name=say_hello menu=true`.
+This string would be passed to `parse_arg_name` which would return `name`.
 It will also return the remaining text after the name it retreived.
 In this case: `=say_hello menu=true`.
 If something goes wrong, `None` is returned in the name return value.
 Here is the function:

 ```python {name=parse_arg_name}
 def parse_arg_name(txt):